 Glycol acts as an anti-corrosion inhibitor and antifreeze.

 Indirect solar systems require a special solar cylinder with an internal heat exchanger.
 The heat exchanger is a coil located within the water of a storage cylinder.
 Solar cylinders are manufactured with this required heat exchanger within the unit.
-Therefore, when installing an indirect solar heating system, the installation will require a solar indirect geyser to be installed.
+Therefore, when installing an indirect thermal heating system, the installation will require a thermal indirect geyser to be installed.

 Advantages of a Direct System